The Benefits Of Using Technology In Learning

 Easier Plagiarism Detection

 Technology is your friend when it comes to academic integrity, and is the bestway to effectively check works for plagiarism.
 Text similarity detection tools like Unicheck thoroughly scan students’ texts for plagiarism and help teachers see where students have relied too heavily on other sources.
-There are dozens of reasons why students cheat, but it’s the teacher’s role to teach them to realise that this won’t help – either in school or in life.
+There are dozens of reasons why students cheat, but it’s the teacher’s role to teach them to realize that this won’t help – either in school or in life.

 Assessment And Grading Automation